alteryx/featuretools/docs/source/guides/dfs_with_dask_entitysets.rst

 Supported Primitives
 ********************
 When creating a feature matrix from a Dask ``EntitySet``, only certain primitives can be used.
-Computation of certain features is quite expensive in a distributed environment, and as a result only a subset of Featuretools primitives are currently supported when using a Dask ``EntitySet``.
+Primitives that rely on the order of the entire dataframe or require an entire column to be computed are inefficient and difficult to support in a distributed environment.
+As a result, only a subset of Featuretools primitives are currently supported when using a Dask ``EntitySet``.

 To obtain a list of the primitives that can be used with a Dask ``EntitySet``, you can call ``featuretools.list_primitives()``.
 This will return a table of all primitives.
 Any primitive that can be used with a Dask ``EntitySet`` will have a value of ``True`` in the ``dask_compatible`` column.